by Host Autopsy Editorial

 Organization Validation (OV) — $50-200/year

-Proves domain ownership AND verifies your organization exists.
-Shows company name in certificate details.
+Proves domain ownership AND verifies your organization exists through business registration checks.
+The organization name appears in the certificate details (visible by clicking the padlock).

 Extended Validation (EV) — $100-500/year

 The most thorough verification.
-Used to show a green bar in browsers (no longer the case, but still validates legitimacy).
+The CA verifies domain ownership, organization existence, physical address, and legal standing.
+Used to show a green bar in browsers (removed in 2019), but still validates legitimacy in certificate details.

 Setting Up SSL

-2. SSL is automatically enabled — zero configuration
+2. SSL is automatically enabled — zero certificate management

 3. Choose "Full (Strict)" mode if your origin server also has SSL